puppetlabs/puppet-instruqt-tracks/pe-deploy-and-discover-lab-2-1/01-configure-autosigning/assignment.md

 	cd /etc/puppetlabs/puppet
 	```

-2. Create and edit the `autosign.rb` script:
+2. Create and edit the `autosign.rb` script.

 	```
 	vim autosign.rb
 	```

-3. Copy the code below into the file.
+3. Copy the code below into `autosign.rb` file.

     💡 **Tip:** To do this, type `:set paste`, press **Enter**, and then press `i`.
 Click the code below to copy it, and paste it from the clipboard.
 Then, save and exit by pressing `ESC` and typing `:wq`.